SadSlothXL/docs/src/content/docs/guides/unlockstats.md

 ## Console

 You can unlock all using the "unlockstats" command in the console.
+You can set a specific rank and prestige using the `setPlayerData experience <number>` and `setPlayerData prestige <number>` commands.
 See [the console guide](/guides/console/) for more details.